 Other States that are currently debating this issue are Germany, the United Kingdom and Spain.
-The German government is examining "how data, secured in blockchain-based applications, can (first) be provided to courts or (where applicable) official verification bodies, in order for the data to function as proof, and (secondly) whether it is thereby possible to guarantee tradeability (sic), as law requires."38
+The German government is examining "how data, secured in blockchain-based applications, can (first) be provided to courts or (where applicable) official verification bodies, in order for the data to function as proof, and (secondly) whether it is thereby possible to guarantee tradeability (sic), as law requires."
+(40)

-The United Kingdom's government, without specifically analyzing legislative changes on admissibility of evidence, is piloting a blockchain project of evidence storage for the management of courts, which may entail future express recognition of the secured data.39 a.
-DESIRABILITY OF BLOCKCHAIN EVIDENCE IN INTERNATIONAL ARBITRATION
+The United Kingdom's government, without specifically analyzing legislative changes on admissibility of evidence, is piloting a blockchain project of evidence storage for the management of courts, which may entail future express recognition of the secured data.

-Similarly, Spain has set up a research group within the General Counsel of the Judiciary (Consejo General del Poder Judicial), whose activities include discussing the probative value of blockchain evidence in the current legal system.40
+Similarly, Spain has set up a research group within the General Counsel of the Judiciary (Consejo General del Poder Judicial), whose activities include discussing the probative value of blockchain evidence in the current legal system.
+(42)